Beastslash/about/governance/members.md

 | Trawmisha Michelle Lewis | 24 votes |

 ## Voting power
+### Membership interest
+A member's voting power represents their membership interest in the company.

 ### Granting or revoking voting power
 Voting power can be granted or revoked at any time for any reason by a two-thirds (2/3) vote of the voting membership.